Nayni/fluse/website/docs/introduction.md

 sidebar_label: Introduction
 ---

 Fluse is a fixture builder.
-It provides you with a **fluent** and **extensible** api to build up **data fixtures**.
+It enables you to build up **data fixtures** in a **fluent** and **type-safe** way.

 ## Why Fluse?

-As applications grow in complexity the data sets required to test a specific use-case of your business logic will too.
+Testing business logic requires input data.
+As applications grow in complexity providing that input data becomes more and more complex:

+- entities in the system become interconnected
+- getting an entity into a specific state for testing requires a (large) series of steps
+- data might have to be seeded into a database because you are integration testing

-Maintaining a healthy set of data fixtures used for testing can be challenging.
+Maintaining a healthy set of data fixtures for medium to large projects can be challenging.
+It requires a bunch of code just to create data.
+However this code isn't really part of the application, it's primary goal is to facilitate testing.

-Certain database tools such popular ORM's regularly provide you with a means to seed data into a database as means of providing initial data.
-These solutions however start to show their shortcommings when you extend data fixtures to your tests.
+Popular ORM's today usually come with a solution to seed data into your database.
+These solutions however start to fall short when you start using them intensivly:

-Fluse tries to provide you with simple yet powerful api to build up data fixtures and optionally seed them to your database of choice.

-The focus of Fluse is **not** to be a database seeding solution, it's primary goal is to help you in building and maintaining a healthy set of data fixtures to test your business logic.
-However Fluse does provide plugins to interact with your database or ORM of choice.
+- they are tied to the ORM solution and don't work without a database
+- they are usually implemented in the form of migrations and are not re-usable nor type-safe

+Fluse is a tool specifically designed to help you in making **re-usable** and **type-safe** data fixtures.
+It allows you to define **small** and **composable** building blocks for creating test data.

+Fluse doesn't tie itself to any ORM solution and works perfectly without any database.

 ## What is Fluse?